dxa0010/Active_Learning_with_Interpretable_Predictor/README.md

 Rscript exp_AL.R 1
 ```

-c("loadCasp.R", "loadHousing.R", "loadFreid.R", "loadredWine.R", "loadwhiteWine.R", "loadBike.R")
+c("loadCasp.R", "loadHousing.R", "loadredWine.R", "loadwhiteWine.R", "loadBike.R")

 The args number represent dataset.
-The 1 is CASP, 2 is housing, 4 is redwine, 5 is whitewine and 6 is bike.
+The 1 is CASP, 2 is housing, 3 is redwine, 4 is whitewine and 5 is bike.
 When we run above command the result is expressed in "env" folder.
 You can run the plotmaker.R.
 Experimental result is in "env" folder